The most valuable skill in the world is learning how to become a respected thought leader.

 Thought leaders recognize things that others only see.

 In your job, for example, you most likely have access to exclusive information, data and experience.
 Unlike the others in your team or the competition.
-Observing and thoroughly analyzing this information, which only you can see, often produces original perspectives, innovative solutions and sometimes even entire new businesses that others simply cannot see.
+Observing and thoroughly analyzing this information that only you can see often produces original perspectives, innovative solutions and sometimes even entire new businesses that others simply cannot see.

 In the end, individual experience generates the highest authority.

-A thought leader is characterized by their extensive experience.
+A thought leader is characterized by his or her extensive experience.
 Think of a successful car designer.
 Or an experienced lawyer.
 Or a thought leader in the field of artificial intelligence.
 A thought leader in the field of healthy eating.
 Would you trust a thought leader who has no relevant experience?

 Thought leaders are constantly curious within their domain.

-Don’t ignore any details, but go deeper and deeper.
+Don't ignore details, but go deeper and deeper.

 Ferdinand Porsche once tested the prototype of a new car designed for agility and speed.
 He felt vibrations during a test drive.
 Instead of simply dampening the vibrations, he designed the air-cooled cylinder head of the boxer engine that made the Porsche 365 a legend and laid the foundation for his legacy as the designer of perhaps the most iconic car of all time.